mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

           Cannot attack or counterattack.

 keyword:  **Dying Wish**<br>
-          Effect triggers when minion dies.
+          Effect triggers when the minion dies.

 keyword:  **Echo**<br>
           When played from hand create a copy of it in your hand.